SurveyMan/SurveyMan/README_artifact.md

 The above commands run over the entirety of the phonology surveys.
 The phonology survey was run four times.
 The first run was early in the development of this software and contained little information.
 We did not use these tools on that data, so we have not included it.
 The remaining three experiments are included.
 Since our The datasets over which the analyses in the paper were performed are `english_phonology_results.csv`, `english_phonology2_results.csv`, and `english_phonology3_results.csv`.
 They are all combined in `english_phonology_all.csv`.

-The phonology survey is annotated with expected correlations; these correlations are dummy variables.
-We inserted them to test the system.
-This survey was performed primiarly to investigate the properties of random and lazy respondents.
-Note that we consider approximately 50% of the respondents to be bad actors.
+The phonology survey is annotated with expected correlations; these correlations were added by one of the authors of the paper (not a linguist) to test the system.
+This survey was performed primarily to investigate the properties of random and lazy respondents.

-We would like to note that the percentage bots reported in the submitted paper were calcuated from an old version of our quality control system.
+The committed member will note that close to 50% of the respondents are classified as bad actors.
+This is significantly higher than what is reported in the paper.
+The percentage bots reported in the submitted paper were calcuated from an old version of our quality control system.
 This older version looked for positional preferences in responses and only detected 3 bad actors.
 The quality control mechanism reported in the paper is the one currently implemented in this distribution of the artifact.
-It reports a much higher percentage of bad actors.
-However, we will be reporting the newer version in the camera-ready copy of the paper.

-Two of the three bad actors reported by the old system were found with the new system as well.
-The third response had very few answers given and illustrated positional preference, but the answers did not have a low probability of occuring.
-To validate our results, we used both high-probability responses provided to us as a gold-standard by our colleagues, and also had a human annotator (one of the authors of this paper) mark response distributions that might be suspicious.
-This annotation was performed over all responses, before looking at the raw data.
+We believe that the new version more accurately represents the true classification of the data and have verified a subset of the phonology data through manual annotation of the gold standard heuristics provided to us by our colleatures.
 We will report a full analysis of these results our camera-ready version.

 __Case Study 2: Psycholinguistics__